 The influx of patients affected by novel coronavirus has reached unprecedented levels causing a shortage of hospital beds, particularly negative pressure rooms and Intensive Care Unit beds.
-Drastic measures are being taken to repurpose facilities in catering the colossal amount of flooding suspected and infected cases worldwide.
-The relentless climb of infections which spread like a wildfire and the average hospital length of stay of patients affected by COVID-19 can knock down the entire hospital including its workforce for a short period time.
+Drastic measures are being taken to repurpose facilities in catering to the colossal amount of flooding suspected and infected cases worldwide.
+The relentless climb of infections that spread like a wildfire and the average hospital length of stay of patients affected by COVID-19 can knock down the entire hospital including its workforce for a short period of time.

 The Disease Process

 COVID-19 develops flu-like symptoms such as fever, headache, dry cough, myalgia, nausea, fatigue, and abdominal discomforts with diarrhea, anorexia, anosmia on day 2-11 (with an average of 5 days) post-exposure.
 On day 5, the patient likely develops bilateral viral pneumonia resulting in shortness of breath or dyspnea.
 Day 10, leads to cytokine storm causing acute lung injury and eventually multi-organ failure in approximately 4-5 days.
 The fifth day onwards after contracting the disease is considered the most crucial days due to poor prognosis and slow recovery as there is no specific treatment to prevent or treat the virus.
 Infected patients are rendered with supportive and palliative care to alleviate the symptoms during the course of illness.
 The patient’s response to supportive treatment will determine the prognosis of the disease.